-Tubeless has been around in mountain biking for a while but as it becomes more popular for road having a booster is key to successful tubeless setup.
-The booster works by pressurising a one-litre air chamber to 160psi before blasting the air into the tyre to seat it properly on the rim.
+Tubeless has been around in mountain biking for a while but as it becomes more popular for road, having a booster is a great help in ensuring successful tubeless setup.
+The booster works by pressurising a one-litre air chamber to 160psi before blasting the air into the tire to seat it properly on the rim.

 The head uses Topeak's Smarthead technology to adapt to any valve type without the need to change any parts.
 A 152cm hose allows you to reach your valves easily, even if the bike is mounted in a work stand.

 An excellent all-rounder for newbies and pros alike

 Another one from Topeak’s Joe Blow range, the Sport III offers excellent all-around pumping performance.
 Where you need durability, you have metal parts, and where you need to save weight, you have plastic.
 It’s well-designed and built, as is the easy-to-read pressure gauge.